darcien/blog/content/now.md

 > 🔖 This is [a now page](https://nownownow.com/about).

-Updated on 28th February, 2024, from Jakarta, Indonesia.
+Updated on 24th March, 2024, from Jakarta, Indonesia.

 ## Back to (indoor) cycling